Gable0/lab6-components/README.md

 Fall 2025 · COMP 305

+## Link to the Live Page using Netlify: https://gable0comp305lab6.netlify.app/

 ## Thoughtful Comparison of Approaches
 - **Prototype (HTML & CSS only):** Shows the look of the chat but does not send messages.